Will my second pregnancy be easier?

 Make time for ‘me-time’

 In your first pregnancy, you could put the kettle on and put your feet up if you felt tired.
 But with another child in the house, grabbing some ‘me-time’ can seem impossible.
 Although it might seem twice as difficult, it’s just as important to find time to rest during your second or subsequent pregnancy.
 You could try having naps at the same time as your child, or just settle down to some quiet time with them, by reading a book together.
-Call on your family and friends to do a spot of babysitting too – or even helping with the housework!

 Any more questions?